0xStarcat/starcat.github.io/readme.md

 **Jeff's Game**

 **CONTROLS**

-Use W-A-S-D keys to pilot the ship.
+- Use W-A-S-D keys to pilot the ship.
-Use arrow keys to play the rhythm game.
+- Use arrow keys to play the rhythm game.

-You can adjust the steering on the start page.
+- You can adjust the steering on the start page.

 **DESCRIPTION**

-A cross between a flight sim and DDR.
+- A cross between a flight sim and DDR.
+- Create a team of 4 astronauts and personalize them.
+- Land the shuttle by keeping red dot in the center of moving circle
+- Occasionally solve shuttle malfunctions by risking an astronaut with rhythm game.
+- Upon win/lose/competion, newspaper appears detailing outcome of game and short bio of any astronauts who die.

 **CODE USED**

-HTML, CSS, Javascript/Jquery.
+- HTML, CSS, Javascript/Jquery.
 No frameworks, no APIs.

 **PROJECT GOALS**